sustech-topology/TopCap/TopCap/primary/README.md

   - Ensures that the dataset is suitable for binary classification.

 - Pipeline construction & cross-validation
-  - Constructs a scikit-learn pipeline that standardises the features using StandardScaler and then applies an SVM classifier with an RBF kernel.
+  - Constructs a `Scikit-learn` pipeline that standardises the features using `StandardScaler` and then applies an SVM classifier with an RBF kernel.
   - Performs stratified 5-fold cross-validation in parallel (using all available CPU cores by default) to assess model performance.

 - Output metrics
-  - Prints individual fold accuracies as well as the mean accuracy and standard deviation across folds.
+  - Prints individual fold accuracy rates as well as the mean accuracy and standard deviation across folds.

 - Usage considerations
   - Verify that the `.csv` file is in the expected format.